techAInewb/Component_Based_AI_Dev_Workflow/QUICKSTART.md

 **Prompt your AI assistant:**
 ```
 "Let's fill out the PRD template.
 My project is [brief description].
-Help me define the MVP scope, components, and exclusions."
+Help me define the MVP scope, components (features), and exclusions."
 ```

 **What you'll define:**
 - Core functionality (what it does)
-- 3-5 main components
+- 3-5 main components (features)
-- Success criteria
+- Success criteria per component
 - What you're NOT building

+**Remember:** Components = features.
+Some might be simple (1 file, 1 prompt), others complex (multiple files, multiple prompts).

+---

 #### B. Implementation Plan
 **Prompt your AI assistant:**
 ```
 "Based on the PRD, help me create an Implementation Plan with build
 order.
-Which components have no dependencies and can be built first?"
+Which components have no dependencies and can be built first?
+For each component, estimate if it's simple (1 prompt) or complex
+(multiple prompts needed)."
 ```

 **What you'll create:**
 - Build Order 1: Foundation (no dependencies)
 - Build Order 2+: Components that depend on Order 1
+- Complexity estimate per component
 - Integration checkpoints between orders

+---

 #### C. Schema Document
 **Prompt your AI assistant:**